junxit/us-congress-bills-111/metadata.md

 - 2009-02-25 — Mr. Arcuri moved to suspend the rules and agree to the resolution.
 - 2009-02-25 — Referred to the Subcommittee on Aviation.
 - 2009-02-25 — Rereferred to the House Committee on Transportation and Infrastructure.
+- 2009-02-26 — Considered as unfinished business. (consideration: CR H2862)
+- 2009-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-02-26 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 399 - 0 (Roll no. 90). (text: CR 2/25/2009 H2806)
+- 2009-02-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 399 - 0 (Roll no. 90).(text: CR 2/25/2009 H2806)